willjgriff/llm-honesty/readme.md

 In particular, it tests whether instructions that encourage confidence, persuasion, or goal completion cause models to produce more incorrect, overconfident, or fabricated responses.

-The goal is not to develop new models, but to build a small, reproducible evaluation framework that explores safety-relevant behaviour in existing LLMs.

 <hr />

 <h2>Motivation</h2>